A stable infinity-category of Lagrangian cobordisms: Introduction

 Finally, we arrive at one of our primary motivations for considering Lagrangian cobordisms.

 We continue with $M$ an exact symplectic manifold with support Lagrangian $\Lambda \subset M$.
 We will proceed informally and write $WF_\Lambda(M)$ for the corresponding partially wrapped Fukaya category of $M$ (with say rational coefficients).
 Its construction and basic properties are well-known to experts and explained in~\cite{Aur, AurICM} building on the more well-known wrapped Fukaya category~\cite{FSSsurvey, AbouSeidel}.
-It is a fundamental object in mirror symmetry and rgeometric representation theory but still mysterious and technically challenging.
+It is a fundamental object in mirror symmetry and geometric representation theory but still mysterious and technically challenging.

 Returning to the starting point of Floer theory as Morse theory of path spaces, it appears quite reasonable that Lagrangian cobordisms should play a role in understanding wrapped Floer theory.
-Roughly speaking, we expect a rough analogy along the lines:
+Roughly speaking, we expect an analogy along the lines: